 Units 10 & 11 Horizon Business Village1 Brooklands Road, Weybridge, Surrey.
 KT13 0TJ.

-Semaglutide, a medication previously used for diabetes, has this week been approved by the National Institute for Health and Clinical Excellence (NICE) for use in weight loss.
-I am optimistic that it is going to be a game-changer in the management of obesity.
-The reason is that I have already been using it off-label for my obese patients with great success.
+You may have heard of some amazing weight loss injections and wanted to find out more about them.
+Semaglutide, brand name Ozempic or Wygovy, a medication previously used for diabetes, has been approved by the National Institute for Health and Clinical Excellence (NICE) for use in weight loss.
+I am convinced that semaglutide injections are going to be a game-changer in the management of obesity.
+The reason is that I have already been using it off-label for my obesity patients with great success.

 That may sound strange coming from a doctor who likes to treat people by avoiding medication whenever possible and optimising their lifestyle.
-The problem with changing lifestyle is that it only works if people manage to stick with it.
+In fact, if you had asked me about weight loss injections a few years ago, then I would probably have rolled my eyes.
+However, the problem with changing lifestyle is that it only works if people manage to stick with it.
 The natural inclination is to think that this is entirely a matter of choice.
 As a result, overweight people continue to be stigmatised as being weak-willed or not having self-control.
 The problem with this thinking is that it is completely untrue; unfairly so.

 Semaglutide is a Glucagon-Like Peptide-1 (GLP-1) analogue.
 As its name suggests it behaves the same as the hormone GLP-1 that we all have in our bodies and which is released by our small intestines.
 The action of GLP-1 is to:

 You feel full after eating for a longer period and consequently eat less.

 Appetite is reduced directly by the effect of GLP-1 on various parts of the brain.
 You feel less hungry.